kazgu/PROM/README.md

 ### Paper
 ```
+@Proceedings{
 Maoliniyazi, A.; Ma, C.; Meng, X. and Xu, B. (2025).
 PROM: Personal Knowledge Graph Construction with Large Language Models.
 In Proceedings of the 17th International Joint Conference on Knowledge Discovery, Knowledge Engineering and Knowledge Management - Volume 2: KEOD and KMIS, ISBN 978-989-758-769-6, ISSN 2184-3228, pages 301-312.
+}
 ```